internetarchive/archive-pdf-tools/README.rst

 * Using ``--image-mode 0`` and ``--image-mode 1`` is currently broken, so only MRC or no images is supported.
 * It is not possible to recode/compress a PDF without hOCR files.
-This will be addressed in the future, since it should not be a problem to generate lack hOCR data.
+This will be addressed in the future, since it should not be a problem to generate a PDF lacking hOCR data.

 Planned features